SuperDami/react-native-custom-navigation/README.md

 Update
 -------
+0.2.1:
+- Not specifying react-native as dependency in package.json
+- Demo using react-native 0.11

 0.2.0:
-- You can pass initial props to your navbar component by
-setting **`navbarPassProps`** when pushing a route object.
+- You can pass initial props to your navbar component by setting **`navbarPassProps`** when pushing a route object.
 - You can update current navbar props in current view module by calling **`this.props.updateNavbarProps`**.
 - Access the passing props in your navbar module by **`this.props.xxx`**,
 - Handle the passing props in **`componentWillMound`** or **`componentWillReceiveProps`** to render navbar UI.
 - The usage of these features can be found in the example that had been updated.